 - Splash into your eyes

 - Get into your airways or lungs when you breathe

 - Cause fires or explosions

-Your hospital or workplace will have policies about how to deal with these materials.
-You will receive special training if your work with these materials.
+Your hospital or workplace has policies about how to deal with these materials.
+You will receive special training if you work with these materials.